What Is Mi-Fi? Here’s What You Need to Know About Portable Internet

 While it’s easiest just to use the hotspot on your phone, mobile hotspots are great if you spend a lot of time using Wi-Fi while traveling or working away from the office.
 On top of helping preserve your phone’s battery, hotspots deliver faster speeds and support a lot more connections.

-Inseego’s 5G MiFi M2000 is perfect for when you’re working at an event or attending a conference, sharing the same Wi-Fi with a group of coworkers or fellow students.
-A cheaper hotspot like the Jetpack MiFi 8800L Hotspot or Alcatel’s LINKZONE is better for everyday use, while travel routers like the Solis Lite are compatible with cellular carriers in multiple countries.
+Inseego’s MiFi X PRO 5G is perfect for when you’re working at an event or attending a conference, sharing the same Wi-Fi with a group of coworkers or fellow students.
+A cheaper hotspot like Alcatel’s LINKZONE is better for everyday use, while travel routers like Huawei’s E5577-320 are compatible with cellular carriers in multiple countries.

 To use Wi-Fi while you’re out and about, you need a handheld MiFi hotspot.
 See our guide to the best hotspots for details on pricing, speeds, and data.